sumitr25/TheMovie/README.md

 - For linter, I have used - eslint
 - I have used React Hooks and functional components
-- We have done the setup for the unit testing.
+- I have done the setup for the unit testing.
 As we have not dealt with logical operations in the app, so we have just written some superficial unit test cases.
 We have written 4 test cases for components.
-- We have used Axios for network calls.
+- I have used Axios for network calls.